-This solution can be used with HP DMA version 10.10 (or later).
+This solution requires HP DMA version 10.20 (or later).

 Prerequisites

 The following prerequisites must be satisfied before you can run the Oracle database refresh workflows in this solution pack:

 - 1. The HP DMA client must be installed on all target servers. - 2.
 The Target Directory must exist prior to the execution of the workflow.
 This directory can be local, or it can be a Network File System (NFS) mount point.